Vulpes: Early history

 Two other extinct, less documented fossils are known: V. praeglacialis and V. hassani.
 V. praeglacialis was discovered in the Petralona Cave in Chalkidiki, Greece.
 The age of the deposits (Early Pleistocene) makes it the earliest occurrence of Vulpes in Europe.
 V. hassani is found in a Miocene-Pliocene deposit in northwestern Africa.
+This species may have given rise to current Rüppell's fox, which lends support that the close phylogenetic clustering of Rüppels and Red foxes is the result of recent introgressive hybridization rather than recent speciation.

 In the Pleistocene, Vulpes had a fairly wide distribution, with eight species found in North America.
 Of these eight, six are not fossil, and three species still remain in North America (V. velox, V. macrotis, and V. vulpes).
 The remaining three moved on to sections of Africa over time.
 V. stenognathus is extinct, but has extant sister taxa including V. chama, V. rueppellii, V. velox, and V. vulpes, which fits with these species all evolving together in North America.